.

 The Research

-At the Arctic’s edge we can measure the evidence of climate change: shrinking areas of polar sea ice, retreating glaciers, and less extensive winter snowpack that also melts earlier (ACIA, 2004; IPCC, 2013; SWIPA, 2017).
+At the Arctic’s edge, we can measure the evidence of climate change: shrinking areas of polar sea ice, retreating glaciers, and less extensive winter snowpack that also melts earlier (ACIA, 2004; IPCC, 2023; SWIPA, 2017).
 Biological evidence of warming is also mounting.
-For example, more trees have begun to grow at the northern treeline and different plant communities are appearing.
-Northern ecosystems are changing (Bonan et al., 1992, Chapin III et al., 2005, Harsch et al., 2009).
+For example, more trees have begun to grow at the northern treeline, and different plant communities are appearing.
+Northern ecosystems are changing (Bonan et al., 1992; Chapin III et al., 2005; Harsch et al., 2009).
 Over the next few decades, scientists expect to observe the greatest effects of global warming at high latitudes.
-Global warming estimates go as high as a 6°C (10.8°F) increase in average air temperature by 2100 relative to the 1986–2005 mean (Diffenbaugh and Field, 2013), and are predicted to increase by as much as 10°C (18.0°F) in the Arctic (IPCC, 2014).
-Churchill, on Canada’s Hudson Bay, has warmed approximately 2°C (3.6°F) since record keeping began in the 1880s, though about 75% of that warming occurred since 1980.
+In many areas, global warming estimates exceed a 4°C (7.2°F) increase in average air temperature by 2100 relative to the 1986–2005 mean (IPCC 2023).
+They are predicted to increase by as much as 10°C (18.0°F) in the Arctic (IPCC, 2014).
+Churchill, on Canada’s Hudson Bay, has warmed approximately 2°C (3.6°F) since record-keeping began in the 1880s, though about 75% of that warming occurred since 1980.

 On a global scale, the position of the circumboreal treeline is determined by temperature.
 However, local treeline positions are modified by frost damage, winter desiccation, and a host of other factors.
-It is necessary to assess the effects of site- specific variables, which could confound the influence of increasing temperatures.
+Assessing the effects of site-specific variables, which could confound the influence of increasing temperatures, is necessary.

-Permafrost—ground that remains below freezing for more than a year—holds crucial clues to what global warming might entail.
-It underlies 24% of the surface of the earth, including vast areas of Russia, Canada, China, and Alaska.
+Permafrost—ground that remains frozen for more than a year—holds crucial clues to what global warming might entail.
+It underlies 24% of the earth's surface, including vast areas of Russia, Canada, China, and Alaska.
 An estimated 50% of the world’s terrestrial carbon is locked up in permafrost (Tarnocai et al., 2009).

 Climate Change at the Arctic's Edge